Security-Onion-Solutions/securityonion-docs/freqserver.rst

 Configuration
 -------------

-For information how to modify configuration for FreqServer, please see https://github.com/SMAPPER/docker_freq_server.
+For information on how to modify configuration for FreqServer, please see https://github.com/SMAPPER/docker_freq_server.

 FreqServer is currently disabled by default.